ulasgulhan/Lazy-Eager-Loading-Comparison/README.md

 # lazy-eager-loading-comparison
-I compared the concepts of Lazy and Eager loading in my Django application
+I compared the concepts of raw sql queries, lazy and eager loading in my Django application